tubemogul/puppet-aptly/README.markdown

 ##### `root_dir`

-Root directory to use as root for storing the repo data.
+Root directory to use for storing the repo data.

 Default: `/var/aptly`